pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 Current status: https://github.com/pydata/xarray/projects/1

-TODO: check if the project is up-to-date and update it if necessary.

 ## 1. Data Model

 Indexes are used in Xarray to extract data from Xarray objects using coordinate labels instead of using integer array indices.
 Although the indexes used in an Xarray object can be accessed (or built on-the-fly) via public methods like `to_index()` or properties like `indexes`, those are mainly used internally.